Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Method

-The above dividing mechanisms can be easily extended to any existed networks.
-However, the division of $M$ is usually not perfect, \ie, the number of parameters of $M_i$ may not be exactly $1/S$ of $M$.
+The above dividing mechanism is usually not perfect, \ie, the number of parameters of $M_i$ may not be exactly $1/S$ of $M$.
 Firstly, $\sqrt{S}$ may not be an integer.
 In this case, we round ${C_{in}}/{ \sqrt{S}}$ in Eq.~\eqref{flops_divide} to a nearby even number.
-Secondly, the division of the first layer and last fully-connected layer is not perfect because the input channel (color channels) and output channel (number of object classes) are fixed.
+Secondly, the division of the first layer and the last fully-connected layer is not perfect because the input channel (color channels) and output channel (number of object classes) are fixed.

-\paragraph{Concurrent running of small networks} Despite better ensemble performance, small networks can also achieve faster inference speed than the large network in most cases.
-This is achieved by deploying different small models on different devices to make them run concurrently, as shown in Fig.~\ref{fig_overall}.
+\paragraph{Concurrent running} Small networks can also achieve faster inference speed than the large network by concurrent running on different devices as shown in Figure~\ref{fig_overall}.
 Typically, a device is an NVIDIA GPU.
-Theoretically, if one GPU has enough processing units, \eg, streaming multiprocessor (SM), CUDA cores, \etc, small networks can also run concurrently within one GPU~\cite{cuda_toolkit}.
-However, we sadly find this is impractical now, at least on a Tesla V100 GPU.
+Theoretically, if one GPU has enough processing units, \eg, streaming multiprocessor, small networks can also run concurrently within one GPU with multiple CUDA Streams~\cite{cuda_toolkit}.
+However, we find this is impractical on a Tesla V100 GPU in experiments.
 One small network is already able to occupy most of the computational resources, and different networks can only run in sequence.
-Therefore, we only discuss the multiple devices fashion in this paper.
+Therefore, we only discuss the multiple devices fashion.

-The success of concurrent inference of small networks also indicates the possibility of concurrency in training.
-Currently, small networks run in sequence during training, which leads to longer training time than the large one's training time.
-However, it is pretty hard to design a flexible and scalable framework, which can support the asynchronous training of multiple models on multiple devices with possible communication during forward and backward processes.
-This is challenging and left as a future topic.